miclwu/re-webscraper/README.md

 Manipulating `FUNDS_TABLE` (ie. "funds"):
 - `ADD`: Add a fund to `FUNDS_TABLE`.
 Requires: `name`, `url`, and `status`
 - `MOD`: Modify an existing fund in `FUNDS_TABLE`.
 Replaces fund url or status with `url`/`status`.
 The fund name CANNOT be modified, since it is used to identify which existing fund should be modified.
+Page history is deleted.
 Requires: `name` and `status`
 - `DEL`: Delete an existing fund from `FUNDS_TABLE`.
 Requires: `name`

 Manipulating `USERS_TABLE` (ie. "users"):